August 26, 2017

 8:09 a.m. wave four; finish time is 2:00-2:30 hours/minutes

-*Race entries are valid for the registered racer only, no transfers please.
+*Race entries are valid for the registered racer only, no informal transfers please.

 Transportation and Parking

 Buses will depart the Mazama Community Center promptly at 7:00 a.m. for the race start at Rainy Pass.
-Runners may leave bags with extra clothing at the start.
-Bags will be unloaded at the race finish.
-Buses will shuttle racers from the finish back to the Mazama Community Center at ~30 minute intervals beginning at 10:30 a.m. and ending at noon. *There is no transportation provided from the Cutthroat Lake Trailhead to Rainy Pass.
+Runners may leave bags with extra clothing at the startline.
+Bags will be transported to the race finish.
+Busses will shuttle racers from the finish back to the Mazama Community Center at ~30 minute intervals beginning at 10:30 a.m. and ending at noon.

 Parking is limited at the start and finish and a Northwest Forest Pass is required.
 A one-day pass is $5.00 and may be purchased at fee tubes at the Rainy Pass and Cutthroat Trailheads (exact cash or check required).

 There will be one aid station at mile 7 with energy gel, water and sport drink.
 Aid station supplies are packed in by horseback.
-Mile 7 is up and over Cutthroat Pass so again runners are encouraged to carry their own food and water supplies.
+Mile 7 is up and over Cutthroat Pass so runners are encouraged to carry their own fuel supplies.

-After the race, enjoy great fare prepared by the Methow Valley Nordic Junior Team.
+After the race, enjoy burritos and smoothies, prepared by the Methow Valley Nordic Junior Team.
 Proceeds help support young athletes develop skills and experience, and race locally, regionally, and nationally.
-Food will be served at the Mazama Community Center from 10:30 a.m. to 12:30pm.
+Food will be sold at the Mazama Community Club from 11:00am to 1:00pm.

 Awards and Divisions